elf4j/elf4j-api/README.md

 2. Immutability: An ELF4J `Logger` instance must be assumed immutable, thus thread-safe, by both the API client and the SPI provider.
 This applies, even and especially, to those instances returned by the fluent-style `Logger.atZzz(...)` methods.
-3. Logger name: To get an ELF4J `Logger` instance, the API user-supplied name or class is passed to the SPI provider as-is.
-It is up to the SPI provider how to use the passed-in name/class.
-E.g. the provider may opt to conduct sanitization on the logger name for security concerns.
-If the API user ends up passing in `null` or uses the no-arg `instance()` method to get a logger, then the name of the logger instance is undefined; the provider may opt to supply a default, e.g. the name of the caller class.
+3. Logger name: To get an ELF4J `Logger` instance, the API user may supply an associated name or class.
+It is up to the SPI provider how to use the passed-in value.
+E.g. the provider may opt to conduct sanitization on the passed-in name for security concerns.
+If the API user ends up passing in `null` or using the no-arg `instance()` method to get a logger, then the name of the logger instance is undefined; the provider may opt to supply a default, e.g. the name of the caller class.
 4. Log level: If the API user does not set the log level by using the fluent-style `atLevel(Level level)` method or one of the no-arg shorthand equivalents, then the actual logging behavior is undefined; the SPI provider